 Pickles and more pickles

 One of the many delicious things about Indian cuisine is all the many pickles served with each meal.
-Pickles rarely showed up on my family table when I was growing up, and if they did, it was a half-hearted dill pickle spear.
+Pickles rarely showed up on our table when I was growing up.
+And if they did, it was a half-hearted dill pickle spear.
 The only fermented food eaten with enthusiasm was the pork and sauerkraut my mother served several times a year.
 Contrast that with the vast pickle choices that are often homemade and considered essential in an Indian home.

 Mango pickle is one of the most popular pickles, and each region uses it's own spice masala to put their stamp on it.
 However, almost anything can and is pickled: bamboo shoots from the Northern state of Sikkim, ghost chilies in Assam, Madhya Pradesh pickles fiddlehead ferns, curry leaves are a favorite in South India, and Goans like to pickle okra—to name just a few.
 And not only fruits and vegetables are pickled, but shrimp, chicken, and even pork pickle are also popular, especially in Southern India.